-Online Glaze Calculator is free but requires login.
+The Online Glaze Calculator (short 'OGC') is free but requires login.

-You can also enter the material formula directly.
+You may edit the material formula or enter a material directly.

-If you don't have the Molecular Formula, it also takes Analysis and automatically recognizes
+If you don't know the molar formula, the OGC also takes analysis and automatically recognizes the data format!

 Also enter LOI%.

-LOI% is the weight loss on fire (Loss On Ignition) and reduces the effective weight of the material.
+LOI% reduces the effective weight of the material.

-If you entered the material as a Molecular Formula, the Molecular Weight MW is displayed.
+If you entered the material as a molar formula, the Molecular Weight MW is also calculated immediately.

-The MW contains all oxides of a material, including the volatile ones, summed as LOI%.
+The MW contains all the oxides of a material, including the volatile ones.

-Maybe you don't know LOI%, but you have the mol values of the volatile oxides, then enter these values.
+Maybe you don't know LOI%, but have the volatile oxides.

-The OGC always takes these values into account first and uses them to calculate LOI%.
+The OGC always takes them into account first and uses them to calculate LOI%.

 Are you looking for a specific material?